skills/introduction-to-repository-management/.github/steps/3-foster-healthy-growth.md

    version 1.4, available at [https://www.contributor-covenant.org/version/1/4/code-of-conduct.html](https://www.contributor-covenant.org/version/1/4/code-of-conduct.html)
    ```

-1. In the top right, use the **Commit changes...** button and commit your changes directly to `prepare-to-collaborate` branch
+1. In the top right, use the **Commit changes...** button and commit your changes directly to `prepare-to-collaborate` branch.

 ## ⌨️ Activity: Communicate easier with issue templates